How To Care for Pheidole Pallidula

 This phase is very important for the health of the queen, and it’s the only time in the whole year when she can peacefully take some rest.

-If you haven’t any available refrigerator you can put the colony in the basement or in the garage, where the temperature is not too low and not too high.
+If you don’t have an available refrigerator, you can put the colony in the basement or garage, where the temperature is not too low and not too high.

-If you’re a beginner ant keeper and this is your first hibernation, I would strongly suggest you check out this other guide!
+If you're a beginner ant keeper and this is your first hibernation, I would strongly suggest you check out this other guide!
 Here I explain in detail every aspect of this complex process called hibernation!
-What it is, why ants hibernate, and what are the most effective ways to hibernate your beloved ants!
+What it is, why ants hibernate, and the most effective ways to hibernate your beloved ants!

 Nest Type